replit/blog/posts/clui.md

 On a technical level, a CLUI command is conceptually similar to a file path or URL.
 Since a complete CLUI command is simply a path down the command tree, each potential subcommand is like a portion of a file path or URL.
 Flags, on the other hand, function like query parameters.
 CLUI’s resemblance to URL paths means *you can send someone a complete, executable CLUI command as a URL.* They’re mapped 1:1.

 Since we have a GraphQL backend, we know all the potential fields and arguments a client can use.
 By using an [introspection](https://graphql.org/learn/introspection/) query we generate a tree of commands/sub-commands that map onto their respective resolve functions.
-Now, to add a new admin command all that's needed a new field on a GraphQL type.
+Now, to add a new admin command all that's needed is a new field on a GraphQL type.

 CLUI’s architecture thus makes it easy to create a direct mapping between our data primitives and UI primitives.
 For example, booleans are mapped to toggles or checkboxes and JSON is mapped to an auto-generated form.
 That means that we can focus on features of our product in isolation and trust that CLUI will help us manage their complexity.